 1. A reliable and long-lasting communication between internal resistance and the external ANC leadership is built.
 It supported the aim that the ANC was potentially best able to unify different groups and traditions of struggle and provide leadership.
 Whether this was achieved is a different discussion.

-2. A flow of significant funds was accessed for activists to operate and for grass-roots organisations to be nurtured to ultimately create the foundations for the UDF When this demanded underground work, this could be funded without the SB’s tracing it – even in bank accounts!
+2. A flow of significant funds was accessed for activists to operate and for grass-roots organisations to be nurtured to ultimately create the foundations for the UDF that was born in 1983.
+When this demanded underground work, this could be funded without the SB’s tracing it – even in bank accounts!

 3. A radical theology is grown on local soil that enriches and compliments radical theology across continents.
 Its study is wide open to students today and is as yet un-tapped.

 But let us look closer at the context: Beyers Naudé is a late-comer when he is challenged by the Sharpeville massacre in 1960.
 The Christian Institute is only born in 1963 when Beyers Naudé is nearly 50 years of age.
-In his youth he had no part nor connections to the Congress movement that Castro was part of.
-In fact Oom Bey was in the 1950s still deeply embedded in the Broederbond and was amongst the theological apologists for apartheid.
-But Sharpeville woke him and others within the white establishment. n 1968 Oom Beywhite church leaders proclaim the Message to the People of SA apartheid.
+In his youth he had no part in nor connections to the Congress movement that Castro was part of.
+In fact Oom Bey was, in the 1950s, still deeply embedded in the Broederbond and was amongst the theological apologists for apartheid.
+But Sharpeville shootings in 1960 woke him and others within the white establishment.
+Finally, in 1968 Oom Bey is amongst the mostly white church leaders who proclaimed the Message to the People of South Africa.
+For the first time they are agreed that apartheid cannot be reformed.
 But the Message is still truth speak by white and middle class men (in the main).
 In the CI they include Rev Theo Kotze, Rev Brian Brown, Rev Cedric Mayson, Prof John de Gruchy, Prof Albert Geyser, Joop de Bruin, Peter Randall, Ds Roelf Meyer and others.
 They rejected apartheid and they spoke the truth about its evil, but none of them had yet ever risked more than that.
 The fear of a banning order was the furthest censor anticipated.
 But, Oom Bey, in the 70s, begins to go further: his words are: “We must listen to the young Blacks”.
-In re-reading his oft repeated words what he says is: listen to the voice of the oppressed class.
+In re-reading his oft repeated words, what he says is: listen to the voice of the oppressed class.
 This takes him – in the late 70s and in the 80s to give expression to statements that apartheid cannot be reformed.
-Without compromising his willingness to lessen the pain the others suffer, he crosses the border and besides compassionate support he finds ways to strengthen the underground that is in the making.
+Without compromising his willingness to lessen the pain the others suffer, he crosses the border and, besides compassionate support, he finds ways to strengthen the underground that is in the making.